 Examine the data definition language (DDL) commands in

-cloudsql/table_creation.sql that specifies the schema and answer the following questions:
+cloudsql/table_creation.sql that specify the schema and answer the following questions:

 Examine the data that fills in these tables at

 cloudsql/accommodation.csv.
-Find the accommodations in Dublin, then answer the following question.
+Find the accommodations in Dublin within the file, then answer the following question.

 We will now stage these files on a storage bucket so that the Cloud SQL service can use them when creating and initializing a server for us.
-To begin with, create a regional storage bucket in
+From Cloud Shell, create a regional storage bucket in

 gsutil mb -c regional -l us-west1 gs://<BUCKET-NAME>